 It appears that dystonia is not a life-threatening illness but can be extremely debilitating and it can have a profound effect both emotionally and functionally.

 People who suffer with this dreadful condition appear to be encouraged to lead as normal a life as possible with the help and support from family and friends.
 Although most people seem to feel their life is like a roller coaster ride at times.

 In some cases the dystonia may return after a period of remission, but other people can remain symptom free for the rest of their lives.

-Dystonia awareness week is the 4-12 May 2013 and you can find out more details from the The Dystonia Society website.
+You can find out more details about Dystonia from the The Dystonia Society website.